 Working outside (third term).

-2. Have found ways to develop and your own ideas
+2. Have found ways to harness and develop your own ideas

-3. Have developed awareness of your creative process and imagination and ways to tune into it
+3. Have developed awareness of your creative process and imagination and how to tune into it

 4. Be familiar with a variety of artists who use watercolour